Critical Thinking Meets Art: A Lesson that Sheds Light on the Theme of Hanukkah

 PART 1: See/Think/Wonder

-- Look at the painting by Yoram Raanan (.
-Ask students: What do you see?
-What colors does the artist use to create light?
-What do you think?
+2. Ask students: What do you see? (ie, what colors does the artist use to create light?)
+What do you think is happening in the picture?
 What do you wonder?

-Here are some more questions you can explore using this piece of art:
+3. Here are some additional questions you can explore using this piece of art:

 - Do you see a menorah?
 How many menorahs?
 Is it one or many?
 Why would the artist want to show one?
 Why many?